TudorOrban/ScienceHub/rust-microservice/README.md

 ## Rust Microservice

 A simple Rust microservice that listens for requests from main (TextEditor) and finds project data corresponding to a specified project version.
-It will be expanded in the future, in particular to integrate ScienceHub's version control system locally.
+It is intended to gradually evolve into a fully-fledged backend for the website, starting with delegating other resource-intesive tasks to it (accepting submissions, validating and sanitizing complex files etc).

 ### Workflow